new host

 Description

-Hi, I’m Sonson, a master carpenter from Germany.
+Hi, I’m Sonson, a carpenter and builder originally from Germany.

 I’m looking for 2–3 practical people who would like to help with this real building project in the mountains of Puerto Galera.